Skip to main content

 Large Class Playbook

 Large-enrollment courses present unique challenges that can potentially impede students’ learning and exhaust faculty members.
-The The Large Class Playbook is a dynamic workshop series designed for faculty who teach courses with 50 or more students, offering strategies and tools to enhance teaching effectiveness in high-enrollment settings.
-This series explores strategies and best practices for large class instruction, including strategies to connect with and engage students, build community, and more.
+The The Large Class Playbook is an engaging workshop series tailored for faculty teaching high-enrollment courses.
+Participants will explore proven strategies and practical tools to enhance instructional effectiveness in large-class settings.
+The series focuses on fostering student connection, building classroom community, and implementing best practices for meaningful engagement and learning at scale.
 We will offer six 55-minute workshops throughout the 2025-2026 academic year.
-These workshops will take place on the first Wednesday of the month, from 1:50-2:45 pm in the Center for Teaching & Mentoring (LIB 348).
+These workshops will take place on Wednesdays from 1:50-2:45 pm in the Center for Teaching & Mentoring (LIB 348).
 We will make each of these workshops hyflex where we concurrently Zoom the session for those faculty who are not able to attend in person.
 Attendance is open to all.
 Although faculty will benefit from attending each of the sessions, please attend as you are able.

 DateFeatured SpeakerDepartmentDescription